News of Interest.TV

 Ronald Reagan

-This article explains aspects of “Neoconservative” and “Neoliberal” agendas of the Presidential Administration of Ronald Reagan.
+This article explains establishment agendas of the presidential administration of Ronald Reagan.

-Reagan ushered in a new Neoliberal age with Reaganomics— supply-side economics with policies that appealed to producers rather than consumers.
+Reagan ushered in a new “Neoliberal” age with Reaganomics— which was supply-side economics with policies that appealed to producers rather than consumers.
 Reaganomics is also associated with reductions of government regulation of the economy, and government control of the money supply to reduce inflation.

-During Reagan's presidency the economy recovered and grew, unemployment dropped and inflation decreased— but the policies vastly increased the wealth of the top 10 percent of American Families while at the same time also greatly decreasing the incomes of the bottom 10 percent.
+During Reagan’s presidency the economy recovered and grew, unemployment dropped and inflation decreased, and the policies vastly increased the wealth of the top 10% of American families, while at the same time they also decreased the incomes of the bottom 10%.

-This page is part of a larger article A Summary of Long Term “Neocon Globalist” Agendas of the Global Elite.
+This page is part of the article A Summary of Long Term Globalist Establishment Agendas of the Global Elite.

 Ronald Reagan Neoconservative Agendas